Pirates vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Soler and the Miami Marlins will look to beat Mitch Keller, the Pittsburgh Pirates' starter, on Thursday at 6:40 PM ET.
+Jorge Soler and the Miami Marlins will look to beat Luis Ortiz, the Pittsburgh Pirates' starter, on Friday at 6:40 PM ET.

-The Pirates are listed as +115 moneyline underdogs for this matchup against the favorite Marlins (-140).
-A 7.5-run over/under has been set for this contest.
+Oddsmakers list the Marlins as -165 moneyline favorites, while giving the underdog Pirates +140 moneyline odds.
+An 8-run total is set in this contest.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.